 BCE in the nighttime southeastern sky of south Anatolia, click on the image below.

-Nachash, the Hebrew word for serpent, actually possesses three coincident meanings:2 3 4
+Nachash, the Hebrew word for serpent (which is derived from common Sanskrit origin) actually possesses three coincident meanings:2 3 4 5 6

 All three forms of definition bear relevant context inside the analogy outlaid in this article.
 In an ancient form of the revered mythology of mankind, which was much later co-opted into the religious privations of various highly-biased sects and cults, one rendition of a familiar tale reads thusly: